-Professor Greenberg specializes in European thought, German history, international politics, and the early Cold War.
-Currently, he is finishing a book manuscript entitled The Weimar Century: Democracy, German Émigrés, and the Foundations of the Cold War (under advance contract with Princeton University Press, publication planned 2015).
-This manuscript traces the intellectual, institutional, and political journey of five influential political theorists from their education in Weimar Germany to their participation in the formation of the Cold War.
-It argues that both Germany's postwar democratization, and the German-American alliance, were deeply shaped by these emigres' attempts to revive intellectual, religious, and political projects first developed in Weimar Germany.
+His first book, The Weimar Century: German Émigrés and the Ideological Foundations of the Cold War (Princeton University Press, forthcoming 2015), traces the intellectual, institutional, and political journey of five influential political theorists from their education in Weimar Germany to their participation in the formation of the Cold War.
+It argues that both Germany’s postwar democratization, and the German-American alliance, were deeply shaped by these émigrés’ attempts to revive intellectual, religious, and political projects first developed in Weimar Germany.